-How can you tell the difference in the sky, or in a picture?
+How can you tell the difference between an iridescent cloud and a circumhorizon arc in the sky, or in a picture?

-George Preoteasa had an answer for us.
-He said he’d also mistakenly identified one sky phenomenon for the other, and so made a study of how to tell them apart.
-George wrote:
+George Preoteasa said he used to mistake one for the other, too, and had made a study of how to tell them apart.
+He wrote:

 The circumhorizon arc is a band parallel to the horizon.
 So, to the extent that the horizon is an arc, this is one, too.
 The colors in a circumhorizon arc are well organized, red at the top, indigo at the bottom.
 With cloud iridescence, the colors are more randomly distributed.